mikolalysenko/static-kdtree/README.md

 |   Medium  | [kd-tree](http://en.wikipedia.org/wiki/K-d_tree)                  | O(n^(1-1/d)) | O(n) |
 |   Big     | [Array](http://en.wikipedia.org/wiki/Array_data_structure)                    | O(n)       | O(n) |

 It is also worth mentioning that for approximate nearest neighbor queries or queries with a fixed size radius, [grids](http://en.wikipedia.org/wiki/Regular_grid) and [locality sensitive hashing](http://en.wikipedia.org/wiki/Locality_sensitive_hashing) are strictly better options.
+In these charts the transition between "Medium" and "Big" depends on how many points there are in the data structure.
+As the number of points grows larger, the dimension at which kdtrees become practical goes up.

 This module works both in node.js and with [browserify](http://browserify.org/).